GOP resistance to preschool plan could imperil key Biden proposal in many states

 “Just one provision in BBB: universal preschool,” White House Chief of Staff Ron Klain said on Twitter this month.
 “For the first time in decades we are adding two years to universal education.
 Think about it.
 We are going from 12 to 14 years of free universal public education.”

 “As it cuts many of the biggest costs facing middle class families, the Build Back Better economic growth agenda will make one of the best, most life-changing investments in American competitiveness imaginable: providing for universal, free pre-K across the country,” White House spokesman Andrew Bates said in a statement.
+Bates added: “If some Republicans try to steal that choice from parents — especially as China is outpacing us in this area — they will have to look their constituents in the eye and explain why their spite over the end of tax giveaways for the rich was worth denying their children a better life, and their communities a stronger economy."

 Part of the challenge facing the administration is how to build out the existing patchwork of state pre-K programs.